We were driving, I don’t remember where. Well, Master Pravus was driving. Out of the blue he asked me:

 The first job I needed to drive myself to was only about a twenty or so minute drive from my apartment.
 It wasn’t a big deal though I did get lost going home the first night I had to work until 2AM.
 Whoops!
 I did find my way!

-Master and me didn’t live together for a while after we started dating, but once we did, I was the one with the car at first because my Dad gave me one.
+We didn’t live together for a while after we started dating, but once we did, I was the one with the car at first because my Dad gave me one.
 The car worked for us for a couple of years before it eventually broke down and died.
 It’s funny because in the beginning we used to “play fight” over who would be the one to drive.

 I liked driving because it gave me something to do instead of just sitting there.
-Master liked driving because if he wasn’t driving he would get nauseous.
+Master Pravus liked driving because if he wasn’t driving he would get nauseous.
 Before you say I’m a shit driver – he’s like that no matter who drives unless it’s him.
 He’s like that on busses and in airplanes and on roller coasters.
 I’m not saying I’m the best driver that ever existed, but I’m saying that in this instance I probably get a pass.

 Then I had my first minor fender bender, and it was my own fault.
 I was in bumper-to-bumper traffic on the way home and I was too close and I tapped the bumper of the guy in front of me.
 It was 100% my fault.
 I accepted that it was my fault.
 No argument.
 I should have left more space.
 Stupid thing to do, but then again, I hadn’t been driving for very long either.
 You make mistakes when you’re new at things and I fucked up.
 No one was hurt, but I did damage the other guy’s car a little bit, so my insurance did go up.
 Whoops.
+You live and learn from these things.

 The difference between that accident and the ones we’ve had here is that I didn’t then become scared to drive afterwards.
 Having accepted that the fault was clearly my own (it was) I didn’t feel scared of the other drivers, and the next day I got into my car and went to work as per usual.